View Categories

 9.5 Minimum Reserve System: Ensuring Adequate Reserve Backing for Currency Issuance

-• Against this reserve, the RBI is empowered to issue currency to any extent.
-This has been followed since 1957 and is known as the Minimum Reserve System (MRS).
+• This has been followed since 1956 and is known as the Minimum Reserve System (MRS).

 10. MONEY MULTIPLIER

-• The money multiplier is the maximum amount of broad money that could be created by commercial banks for a given fixed amount of base money and reserve ratio.
+• Definition: The money multiplier is the maximum amount of broad money that could be created by commercial banks for a given fixed amount of base money and reserve ratio.

 • Its value is determined in ratio of total money supply to the stock of the high-powered money in an economy.

-• M– stock of money, H-stock of high powered money
+• M: stock of money, H: stock of high powered money

 • Clearly, its value is greater than 1.